Thunder: Types

 Vavrek et al. (n.d.) reported that the sounds of thunder fall into categories based on loudness, duration, and pitch.
 Claps are loud sounds lasting 0.2 to 2 seconds and containing higher pitches.
 Peals are sounds changing in loudness and pitch.
 Rolls are irregular mixtures of loudness and pitches.
-Rumbles are less loud, last for longer (up to more than 30 seconds), and of low pitch.
+Rumbles are less loud, last for longer (up to more than 30 seconds), and are of low pitch.

-Inversion thunder results when lightning strikes between cloud and ground occur during a temperature inversion; the resulting thunder sounds have significantly greater acoustic energy than from the same distance in a non-inversion condition.
-In an inversion, the air near the ground is cooler than the higher air; inversions often occur when warm moist air passes above a cold front.
-Within a temperature inversion, the sound energy is prevented from dispersing vertically as it would in a non-inversion and is thus concentrated in the near-ground layer.
+Inversion thunder results when lightning strikes occur between the cloud and ground during a temperature inversion.
+The resulting thunder sounds have significantly greater acoustic energy than those produced from the same distance in non-inversion conditions.
+In a temperature inversion, the air near the ground is cooler than the air higher up.
+Inversions often happen when warm, moist air passes above a cold front.
+Within a temperature inversion, sound energy is prevented from dispersing vertically as it would in non-inversion conditions, and is thus concentrated in the near-ground layer.

 Cloud-to-ground lightning (CG) typically consists of two or more return strokes, from ground to cloud.
 Later return strokes have greater acoustic energy than the first.